 Kerala is one of the most explored destination by people from every part of the world.
 We all have heard of backwaters and scenic beauty of Kerala, but this piece would trigger your senses where I am going to tell you unexplored features of Kerala.
-Listed below are the five amazing things to explore when you are in Kerala.
+Listed below are the five incredible things to explore when you are in Kerala.

-Watching elephants in a zoo is something we all must have done, or may be looking at them roaming in a safari.
+Watching elephants in a zoo is something we all must have done, or maybe looking at them roaming in a safari.
 But having a real experience of playing with them is truly an elated idea.
 You can have lifetime experience of elephant bathing in Kodanad.
 It is a small rural riverside village in Ernakulam district of Kerala.
 This elephant bath activity can be enjoyed at the Kodanad Elephant Sanctuary, along with other activities like elephant safari, watching baby elephant and elephant feeding.

 Village life for a day